wgmo/graphtik/docs/source/arch.rst

         *sideffected dependency*.

         ..
 Note::
-            To be precise, the "sideffected dependency" is the name held in :attr:`._Modifier.sideffected` attribute of a *modifier* created by :func:`.sideffected` annotation function.
+            To be precise, the *"sideffected dependency"* is the name held in :attr:`._Modifier.sideffected` attribute of a *modifier* created by :func:`.sideffected` function.

-        All *sideffected* `outputs` produce, by definition, `overwrites`.
+        The `outputs` of the *sideffected dependency* will produce `overwrites` if *sideffected modifiers* containing it are declared both in the *needs* and *provides* of any operation.

         It is annotated with :func:`.sideffected`.

     reschedule
     rescheduling
     partial outputs
-    partial operation
     canceled operation
         The partial `pruning` of the `solution`'s dag during `execution`.
         It happens when any of these 2 conditions apply: